5 Years After Flint's Crisis Began, Is The Water Safe?

 The city's water problems all began with an optimistic toast.

-"Here's to Flint," Flint Mayor Dayne Walling said as he lifted a glass filled tap water.
-Walling and other city and state officials were toasting the switch of the city's drinking water source, from Detroit's water system to the Flint River.
+"Here's to Flint," Mayor Dayne Walling said as he lifted a glass filled with tap water.
+Walling and other city and state officials were toasting the switch of the city's drinking water source from Detroit's water system to the Flint River.

 The switch was intended to save money, but instead cost the mayor his job.

 At first, Flint's nearly 100,000 residents complained their tap water was undrinkable: cloudy, foul smelling and tasting of chemicals or worse.
-The system also suffered e-coli outbreaks.
+The system also suffered E. coli outbreaks.
 Eventually, the city acknowledged it was in violation of the Safe Drinking Water Act.

 But government officials persisted in defending the water as safe to drink.